augustawind/ecoscript/README.md

 robo check
 ```

-`all` safely builds the project by running `check` and then building it.
+`all` safely builds the project by running `check` and then building it only
+if all checks pass.

 Run this before pushing changes to the repo.